 How widely accepted would foreign minted coins be?

 Your first thought may be that most people on the street today wouldn’t even be able to recognise a Canadian silver maple or an American silver eagle 1 oz coin!

-However in a currency collapse situation where trust in all fiat money evaporated then it would be a fair assumption to make that people would learn in a hurry what various coins looked like.
+However in a currency collapse situation where trust in all fiat money evaporated, it would be a fair assumption to make that people would learn in a hurry what various coins looked like.

 Odds are we would also have seen a sharp rise in the number of people buying gold and silver in the lead up.
 So there would be more knowledge about gold and silver coins than that which exists here currently.

-So the popular Canadian Silver Maple 1 oz coin would likely be a good bet.
+So the popular Canadian Silver Maple 1 oz coin, that Dave was referring to, would likely be a good bet.

 Even if we never see a full blown currency collapse (a bet we wouldn’t want to take), silver coins will still offer protection from the almost assuredly ongoing devaluation of all currencies.